 These have been co-designed with the Medical Schools Council, Council of Deans of Health and NHS Employers.
 They are standardised for use across England and are designed to be used to provide clarity on expectations between providers and to facilitate a less bureaucratic process for placements.
 By signing the NHS Education Contract you are agreeing to these as well however a Letter of Coordination will be the mechanism to enact the Tri-Partite Agreements as necessary.
-These are not mandated and can be superseded by local arrangements.
-There is also a variation annex included for any local adaptions necessary, variations must be agreed between all organisations party to the agreement.
+The Generic TPA and Placement Agreement are not mandated and can be superseded by any existing local arrangements.
+There is also a variation annex included for exceptional circumstances where any local adaptions are required or necessary, variations must be agreed between all organisations party to the agreement.
 To be read in conjunction with the Tri-Partite Agreements (TPA) section.